boschrexroth/ctrlx-automation-sdk/doc/appdevguide.md

 * a description of a typical standard scenario

-The architecture overview should be stored as "**architecture-overview.x**" in the {app-name} folder and should be delivered with each new app version.
+The architecture overview should be stored as "**architecture-overview.x**" in the {app-name} folder.
+Initially, provide the architecture overview, and if there are any changes in the architecture, update and provide the new overview.

 This document typically will be provided for an initial meeting with the partner / app developer, the relevant Bosch Rexroth partner manager and the Bosch Rexroth app validation team.
 At this point, the partner should also already have uploaded the necessary artifacts to be able to clarify any open points.